greg-raven/Impeachment-Chronicles/_posts/2016-07-28-text-peter-strzok-to-lisa-page.md

 so three things I want to talk with you about:

 1. [REDACTED]
-2. Our open C[counter-]I[ntelligence] investigations relating to Trump’s Russian connections
+2. Our open C[ounter-]I[ntelligence] investigations relating to Trump’s Russian connections
 3. Whether two things I bought frames for are OK to hang.